 The amounts due as receivables are stated net of an allowance for uncollectible accounts.
 The allowance is estimated based on past experience in the collection of the receivables and an analysis of the outstanding balances.
-Accounts receivable comprise assessments receivable and the fund's benefit overpayments made to individuals primarily from amended compensation orders and corrections of payment computations.
+Accounts receivable comprise of assessments receivable and the

-Notes to the Financial Statements Years ended September 30, 2019 and 2018
+Notes to the Financial Statements Years ended September 30, 2021 and 2020